luisDVA/luisdva.github.io/_posts/2023-04-06-package-comments.md

 |data.table |  60|
 |lubridate  |  55|

 Many of these are tidyverse packages and sometimes the comments made note of that.
-I did not look at when these scripts are from, but they seem to cover and make note of important changes such as the melt/cast-gather/spread-pivot transition.
-See some comments for tidyr that mention reshaping in general
+I did not look at when these scripts are from, but they seem to cover and make note of important changes such as the _melt/cast-gather/spread-pivot_ transition.
+See some comments for `tidyr` that mention reshaping in general:

 |pkgname |comment                                                                              |
 |:-------|:------------------------------------------------------------------------------------|